W00t0r/react-lumen/README.md

 # Thanks

-This package is inspired at [react-laravel](https://github.com/talyssonoc/react-laravel).
+This package is based at [react-laravel](https://github.com/talyssonoc/react-laravel).